billsix/cprogrammingbook/doc/01-Intro.rst

 by a single space.
 In Old C, this was not the case.
 The rule used to be that comment could occur anywhere that space could occur: the rule is now that comment is space.
-The significance of the change is minor and eventually becomes apparent in Chapter 7 where we discuss the preprocessor.
+The significance of the change is minor and eventually becomes apparent in :ref:`preprocessor` where we discuss the preprocessor.
 A consequence of the rule for the end of comment is that you can't put a piece of comment inside another piece, because the first \*/ pair will finish all of it.
 This is a minor nuisance, but